henry2004y/VisAnaJulia/docs/src/man/guide.md

 2D streamline tracing is almost finished.
 3D streamline tracing is on the way.

+## Particle Tracing

+I have a plan of incorporating particle tracing into this module.
+WIP

+## Support for more complicated grid structures

+For the plotting, streamline tracing and particle tracing, a common problem is the grid and related interpolation process.
+I am envisioning a more general approach to deal with block-based and unstructured grid to provide fundamental support for all of these.

 ##

 A real open-source project is a collaborated work not only from a bunch of people, but also a group of languages.
 In Julia, this can be achieved with the help of the [Package manager](https://julialang.github.io/Pkg.jl/dev/).